Do you need help with goal setting in your personal or professional life?

 A goal without a deadline will continue on for the rest of your life until you die.
 This may sound a bit harsh, but it’s the truth.
 You have to create a deadline for your goal, otherwise, you’ll probably never get around to doing it.

-Having a goal that is time-based gives you a sense of urgency and importance for you to put your head to the grindstone and work until you reach your goal.
+Having a goal that is time-based gives you a sense of urgency and importance for you to work until you reach your goal.
 What’s more, a time-based goal allows you measure your progress in the timeframe you’ve set out for yourself.

 Let’s take a look at some goals and convert them into time-based goals: